Kendall Myers: Alleged motive

-Plea
+Court case

-The Myerses pleaded guilty on November 20, 2009, at a hearing before Judge Reggie Walton in U.S. District Court.
-Myers, 72, pled guilty to a three-count criminal information charging him with conspiracy to commit espionage and two counts of wire fraud.
-His wife, Gwendolyn Steingraber Myers, 71, pleaded guilty to a one-count criminal information charging her with conspiracy to gather and transmit national defense information.
+The Myerses pleaded guilty on November 20, 2009, at a hearing before Judge Reggie Walton in a U.S. District Court.
+Myers, 72, pled guilty to a three-count criminal investigation charging him with conspiracy to commit espionage and two counts of wire fraud.
+His wife pleaded guilty to a one-count criminal information charging her with conspiracy to gather and transmit national defense information.
 As part of his plea agreement, Kendall Myers agreed to serve a life prison sentence and to cooperate fully with the United States government regarding any criminal activity and intelligence activity by him or others.
-As part of her plea agreement, Gwendolyn agreed to serve a sentence of between six and seven and a half years in prison and to cooperate fully with the United States government.
+As part of her plea agreement, Gwendolyn agreed to serve a sentence of between six and seven and a half years in prison and to cooperate fully with the government.

-Sentence

-On July 16, 2010, Kendall Myers was sentenced to life imprisonment without possibility of parole.
-His wife Gwendolyn was sentenced to a total of 81 months in prison.
-Myers is currently incarcerated at the federal ADX Florence supermax facility in Colorado.
+On July 16, 2010, Kendall Myers was sentenced to life imprisonment without possibility of parole, and Gwendolyn was sentenced to a total of 81 months in prison.
+Gwendolyn was released in 2015; Myers is currently incarcerated at MCFP Springfield in Missouri.

 Reaction

 United States

-United States Secretary of State Hillary Clinton ordered that a damage assessment be done to investigate the extent of damage done to United States security.
-In addition, the Secretary directed the Department to conduct a comprehensive damage assessment in coordination with the intelligence community in accordance with established damages protocols and regulations.
+Secretary of State Hillary Clinton ordered a damage assessment be done to investigate the extent of harm done to US security.
+In addition, Clinton directed the State Department to conduct a comprehensive damage assessment in coordination with the intelligence community in line with established damages protocols and regulations.

 Cuba

-Upon hearing the news of Myers' arrest, Fidel Castro stated that the case read like "an espionage comic strip".
-The former Cuban leader declined to say whether the Myers couple really had passed secrets to the Cuban government, but added that they deserved praise if they did.
+Upon hearing the news of Myers' arrest, Castro stated that the case read like "an espionage comic strip."
+Castro declined to say whether the Myers couple really had passed secrets to the Cuban government, but added that they deserved praise if they did.